zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 ## Disk allocation and performance

-The following diagram depicts real-time allocation of bandwidth and IOPS for disks, with three different paths that I/O can take.
+The following diagram depicts real-time allocation of bandwidth and I/O operations per second (IOPS) for disks, with three paths that I/O can take.

 ![Diagram of a three-level provisioning system that shows bandwidth and IOPS allocation.](media/virtual-machines-managed-disks-overview/real-time-disk-allocation.png)

 The first I/O path is the uncached managed disk path.
-This path is taken if you're using a managed disk and you set the host caching to `none`.
+An I/O operation uses this path if you're using a managed disk and you set the host caching to `none`.
 An I/O operation that uses this path will run based on disk-level provisioning and then VM network-level provisioning for IOPS and throughput.

 The second I/O path is the cached managed disk path.
-Cached managed disk I/O uses an SSD close to the VM.
-This SSD has its own IOPS and throughput provisioned, and it's labeled "SSD-level provisioning" in the diagram.
+Cached managed disk I/O uses an SSD that's close to the VM.
+This SSD has its own IOPS and throughput provisioned, and it appears as "SSD-level provisioning" in the diagram.

 When a cached managed disk initiates a read, the request first checks to see if the data is in the server SSD.
 If the data isn't present, this creates a cached miss.
 The I/O then runs based on SSD-level provisioning, disk-level provisioning, and then VM network-level provisioning for IOPS and throughput.

 When the server SSD initiates reads on cached I/O that are present on the server SSD, it creates a cache hit.
 The I/O then runs based on the SSD-level provisioning.
-Writes that a cached managed disk initiate always follow the path of a cached miss.
+Writes that a cached managed disk initiates always follow the path of a cached miss.
 They need to go through SSD-level, disk-level, and VM network-level provisioning.

 The third path is for the *Local/Temp* disk.
 It's available only on VMs that support *Local/Temp* disks.
 An I/O operation that uses this path will run based on SSD-level provisioning for IOPS and throughput.

 The following diagram shows an example of these limitations.
-A Standard_D2s_v3 VM is prevented from achieving the 5,000 IOPS potential of a P30 disk, whether it's cached or not, because of limits at the SSD and network levels.
+The system prevents a Standard_D2s_v3 VM from achieving the 5,000 IOPS potential of a P30 disk, whether it's cached or not, because of limits at the SSD and network levels.

 ![Diagram of the three-level provisioning system with a Standard_D2s_v3 example allocation.](media/virtual-machines-managed-disks-overview/example-vm-allocation.png)